Azeem Sarwar (broadcaster)

 Azeem Sarwar was a Pakistani broadcaster, sports producer, columnist, and dramatist.

 He was the creator of Radio Pakistan's programs like Subh-e-Pakistan, Jaidi Ke Mehman, and Aalmi Sports Roundup.

 Early life

 Sarwar was born in Quetta, British India, in 1943.
 His family was originally from Sialkot.
 When he was 4, he lost his father who was an army contractor.

 Career

 Sarwar was only 16 years old when he joined Radio Pakistan, Quetta, as an announcer on 4 April 1958.
 During his career spanning over 44 years, he conceived, anchored, and produced several radio shows such as Aalami Sports Round-Up, Awaz Khazana, Rang Hi Rang Jaidi Ke Sung, Jaidi Ke Mehman, and Subh-e-Pakistan.
 In 1974, he produced a live broadcast of the second Islamic Summit Conference held in Lahore.
-He is also credited to have scouted, trained, and groomed several youngsters who later became success stories in the media industry.
+He is also credited to have scouted and trained several youngsters who later became success stories in the media industry.